GizmoBricks/storing_data_on_mindstorms_and_spike_legacy/README.md

 — a dictionary of dictionaries, to be precise.

-The top-level dictionary includes all available slots as keys and dictionaries of projects attributes as values.
+The top-level dictionary includes all available slots as keys and dictionaries of project attributes as values.

-These secondary level dictionaries contain project attributes such as:
+These secondary-level dictionaries contain project attributes such as:
   - the project's name in Base64 format
   - the project's ID
   - Unix timestamps of modification and creation